msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 ```inputLanguage``` represents the language your application was originally created in.

 ```preferedLanguage``` is optional and determines what language to use as basis for translation dummy texts (e.g. "fr--Save" instead of "fr--Speichern" if the application was originally German and ```preferedLanguage``` is English).
 If no ```preferedLanguage``` is specified, English will be used.

-Note: Before initializing, it is recommended to set ```Thread.CurrentThread.CurrentUICulture``` to the language the application was originally created in, as otherwise the operating systems current language will be used, which may result in visual problems due to missing translations.

 <a id="translate"></a>
 ### Translating the Views